awslabs/aws-athena-query-federation/athena-docdb/README.md

 This connector enables Amazon Athena to communicate with your DocumentDB instance(s), making your DocumentDB data accessible via SQL.
 The also works with any MongoDB compatible endpoint.

+**To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.**

 Unlike traditional relational data stores, DocumentDB collections do not have set schema.
 Each entry can have different fields and data types.
 While we are investigating the best way to support schema-on-read usecases for this connector, it presently supports two mechanisms for generating traditional table schema information.
 The default mechanism is for the connector to scan a small number of documents in your collection in order to form a union of all fields and coerce fields with non-overlap data types.
 This basic schema inference works well for collections that have mostly uniform entries.
 For more diverse collections, the connector supports retrieving meta-data from the Glue Data Catalog.
 If the connector sees a database and table which match your DocumentDB database and collection names it will use the corresponding Glue table for schema.
 We recommend creating your Glue table such that it is a superset of all fields you may want to access from your DocumentDB Collection.

 ### Parameters